Silent Spring Institute: Projects

-The lead researcher, the institute's Robin Dodson, said: "We found that several toxic flame retardants are in people's bodies.
-When you sit on your couch, you want to relax, not get exposed to chemicals that may cause cancer.
+The lead researcher, from Silent Spring, Robin Dodson, said: "We found that several toxic flame retardants are in people's bodies.
+When you sit on your couch, you want to relax, not get exposed to chemicals that may cause cancer.”
 Medical News Today said that "Flame retardant chemicals are found in a variety of products that we come into contact with every day, such as carpets, sofas, curtains and even baby products.
 The chemicals were introduced to these products in the 1970s to reduce the likelihood of ignitability."
 It noted that another chemical, tris-(2-chloroethyl) phosphate (TCEP), "known to cause cancer and reproductive problems in humans," was found in about 75% if the subjects and that it had "never before been discovered in Americans."
 Counsel and Health noted that "The team also found that residents with the highest levels of TCEP and TDCIPP in their urine lived in homes that had respective chemical in dust, which suggests that the home and the furniture in it are exposing people to toxic flame retardants."